russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Creating a reading-friendly environment can help alleviate these issues and make it easier to focus when you do have some time to read.

 Think about the places where you feel most comfortable reading.
 Is it in your bed, curled up under the covers?
 In a comfy armchair with a cup of tea?
+Or a quiet campus or public local library.
 Make a note of these places, and try to set aside some time to read in them on a regular basis.

 In addition to finding the right setting, you'll also want to make sure you have everything you need to read nearby.
-Keep a stash of books in your bedroom, bag, or office so that you can always grab one when you have a few free minutes.
+Keep a stash of books in your bedroom, on a bookshelf, in a bag, or in the office so that you can always grab one when you have a few free minutes.
 If you prefer digital reading, make sure your e-reader is fully charged and keep it within easy reach.

 Set Some Reading Goals

 One of the best ways to ensure that you actually make time for reading is to set some specific goals.
-Trying to read more without any sort of plan is likely to result in frustration, as you'll only end up feeling like you're not making any progress.
+Trying to read more without any sort of plan is likely to result in frustration, as you'll only end up feeling like you're not making any progress and, thus, stop reading altogether.

 Sit down and think realistically about how much time you want to spend reading each week.
 From there, you can break that down into smaller daily or monthly goals.
 For example, if you want to read for two hours per week, that works out to about 20 minutes per day.

 It can also be helpful to set goals for the number of books you want to read in a given time period.
-Whether that's one book per month or one book per week, having a specific target to hit will help motivate you to actually make reading a regular habit.
+Whether that's one book per month or one book per week, having a specific target to hit, like a reading challenge consisting of a reading list of physical books or a playlist of audiobooks, will help motivate you to actually make reading a regular habit.

 Supplement Other Pastimes With Reading